 Professor Benjamin Powell defines sweatshops and explains that the actions of the anti-sweatshop protest movement will not actually improve workers' situations.
 Sweatshops are a stage in every country's economic development, and worker conditions and wages can only improve with time and further advances.
 He also offers a way for activists to effectively speed this process and incentivize the payment of higher wages.

-Sweatshop Wages and Third-World Workers: Are the Wages Worth the Sweat?
+- Title: Sweatshop Wages and Third-World Workers: Are the Wages Worth the Sweat?

 - Publication year: 2011